calumgould/scope_whodunnit_hw/hw_scope_whodunnit.md

 console.log(suspects);
 console.log(`Suspect three is ${suspectThree}.`);

-// suspectThree will be Colonel Mustard as suspectThree was reassigned from Mrs. Peacock to him in the declareAllSuspects function which is called before the suspects are logged to the console
+// suspects will be Miss Scarlet, Professor Plum, Colonel Mustard as it was assigned to the result of the declareAllSuspects function, but suspectThree will still be Mrs. Peacock as it was never resassigned.
 ```

 #### Episode 5